 - Fort Bragg: The Paul Bunyan Days festival is named for the bigger-than-life logger and his giant blue ox.
 They say it will take you back to the days of the Wild West.
 Paul Bunyan Days is canceled in 2020.

 - Apples in the Sierra Foothills: Labor Day weekend marks the opening of most Apple Hill ranches, located in and around Placerville near Sacramento.
-You can pick your own or buy some to take home.
+You can pick your own fruit or buy some to take home.

 Labor Day Events in Southern California